ChatTheatre/SkotOS-Doc/Story_Builder/The_Parser/Staff_Plus_Commands.md

    * Use +advapp to create a CYOA (Create Your Own Adventure) script set.

 #### +dark
+   * Usage: +dark
-   * Usage: Hides/unhides your name from the who list
+   * Hides/unhides your name from the who list

 #### +delays [target]
    * Shows the #delays() running in the target.